 Prerequisites

-To connect to Tableau, you must download a Firebolt connector, a JDBC driver, connect to Firebolt, and select a database and schema to query.
-You can either install Tableau Desktop for individual use or Tableau Server for centralized access to dashboards on a shared server.
+To connect Tableau Desktop or Tableau Prep to Firebolt, you must install a Firebolt connector, a JDBC driver, connect to Firebolt, and select a database and schema to query.-

 Download and install Tableau